Haivision/srt-rfc/draft-sharabayko-srt.md

 and tries to test it against SRT.
 In this case there is nothing to send to the SRT listener, as there is no connection established at this point.

-If the Encryption Flag field is set to 0 - not advertised, the caller MAY advertise its own cipher and key length.
+If the Encryption Flag field is set to 0 (not advertised), the caller MAY advertise its own cipher and key length.
 If the induction response already advertises a certain value in the Encryption Flag, the caller MAY accept it or force its own value.
-It is RECOMMENDED that if a caller is to be sending the content, then it SHOULD force its own value.
-If it expects to receive a content from the
+It is RECOMMENDED that if a caller will be sending the content, then it SHOULD force its own value.
+If it expects to receive content from the
 SRT listener, then is it RECOMMENDED that it accepts the value advertised in the Encryption Flag field.

-An alternative behavior MAY be for a caller to take the longer key length in such case.
+An alternative behavior MAY be for a caller to take the longer key length in such cases.

 TODO: Receiver TSBPD Delay,  Sender TSBPD Delay.